lakmalsathyajith/finance-digest/README.md

 This is a mobile first responsive web application

-The data fetching logic is encapsulated in to a `custom hook`
+The data fetching logic is encapsulated in to a `custom hook` using `react-query`

 `saas modules` are used to manage the styling together with the componenent.